Interval Routing Schemes for Circular-Arc Graphs: Main result

-The following theorem is somehow clear when illustrated but since it is very basic for the rest of this subsection, it may be proven in detail. \begin{theorem} Let $(\mc{X},\ri{C})$ be a clique-cycle for a real circular-arc graph $G=(V,E)$ without dominating vertices and without counter vertices, $\ri{L}$ given by Listing \ref{pseudoLabeling}, and $v\in V$.
-The following three assertions hold for every vertex $u\in V$ that is not adjacent to $v$. \begin{enumerate} \item If $\lvd{u}<\rvd{u}$, then $\lvv$ is a first vertex from $v$ to $u$. \item If $\lvd{u}>\rvd{u}$, then $\rvv$ is a first vertex from $v$ to $u$. \item If $\lvd{u}=\rvd{u}$, then $\lvv$ and $\rvv$ are first vertices from $v$ to $u$. \end{enumerate} \end{theorem}
+\begin{corollary} Let $(\mc{X},\ri{C})$ be a clique-cycle for a strict circular-arc graph $G=(V,E)$ without dominating vertices and without counter vertices, cyclic permutation $\ri{L}$ given by Listing \ref{fig:animals}, and $v\in V$.
+The following three assertions hold for every vertex $u\in V$ that is not adjacent to $v$. \begin{enumerate} \item If $\lvd{u}<\rvd{u}$, then $\lvv$ is a first vertex from $v$ to $u$. \item If $\lvd{u}>\rvd{u}$, then $\rvv$ is a first vertex from $v$ to $u$. \item If $\lvd{u}=\rvd{u}$, then $\lvv$ and $\rvv$ are first vertices from $v$ to $u$. \end{enumerate} \end{corollary}